-This proposed solution would address the immediate funding issues facing OSRA, and place the state in a financial position to effectively respond to additional oil spills that may occur this biennium.
-The proposal also addresses the upcoming funding issue in OSPA beginning in 2021-23, and solidifies one of the state's primary funding sources for preventing and preparing for oil spills into the future.
+This proposed solution would address the immediate funding issues facing OSRA, and place the state in a financial position to more effectively respond to additional oil spills that may occur this biennium.
+The proposal also fully funds the Equipment Cache Grant Program this biennium, addresses the upcoming funding issue in OSPA beginning in 2021-23, and solidifies one of the state's primary funding sources for preventing and preparing for oil spills into the future.